 Two decades of collecting sex-disaggregated data on financial services has also given Chilean banks a good measure of gender gaps in financial inclusion and how to tackle them.
 Women typically manage their money differently from men, and they’re better at repaying loans.
 Yet most financial institutions are blind when it comes to better targeting women, missing out on a significant segment.
 In 2006, state-owned bank BancoEstado relied on sex-disaggregated data to launch CuentaRUT, a basic account with no fee available to anyone with a national ID number, which came with a debit card and flexible access.
 This was a break from typical bank accounts, most of which were tied to income levels and came with fees that were prohibitive for many and lacked flexibility.
 The government also decided to disburse its cash transfers, whose beneficiaries were mostly women, through CuentaRUT.
 Continued data collection has measured the impact over time: the number of accounts held by women skyrocketed by 73 percent in 2006 and increased by an annual average of 22 percent thereafter.
 Private banks soon launched their own simplified accounts.
 By 2017, women held as many accounts as men.

 Much progress has been achieved on gender data and evidence in the last few years.
 Gaps have now been better identified, statistical standards developed, data collection efforts undertaken and programs evaluated.
 Equal Measures 2030 has mapped out a number of issues of critical importance to women and girls worldwide that are not, or not sufficiently, measured.
 These issues cut across SDGs, highlighting the need to adopt a gender lens across the board.
-On Monday, June 3, it launched a new gender index covering 129 countries across most of the 17 SDGs, measuring and comparing how they’re performing on their commitment toward gender equality by 2030.
+On Monday, June 3rd, it a new gender index covering 129 countries across most of the 17 SDGs, measuring and comparing how they’re performing on their commitment toward gender equality by 2030.